/api/wallets/backup

 - Add Location: Use

-/api/wallet/add-locationto register the extracted wallet - Switch Wallet: Use
+/api/wallets/locationsto register the extracted wallet - Verify Balance: Use

 After restoring a wallet, verify the coin count and balance match the pre-backup state.
-You may want to run /api/wallet/show-coins to inspect individual coins.
+You may want to run /api/wallets/show-coins to inspect individual coins.

 Related Endpoints